Back

 Challenge

-Mental health support has an access problem, but it's not only financial.
+The reason is trust.
 Every major therapy platform requires payment before you can browse a single profile.
-You're asked to trust someone you've never encountered.
-For many people, that friction alone is enough to walk away.
+You're asked to commit to a stranger before you've read their approach or seen their face.
+That friction alone is enough to walk away.

 Anna